4U6U57/cmps012b-s16-scripts/lab6.scripts/piazza.md

 # INFO
-So, it's been a really long delay with getting these grades out.
-We're really sorry.

 [Isaak Cherdak](icherdak@ucsc.edu)
 [August Valera](avalera@ucsc.edu)

-If you feel we have graded your assignment incorrectly, please send us an email with the word REVIEW in all caps (formerly REGRADE, but there was confusion over the term).
+If you feel we have graded your assignment incorrectly, please send us an email with the word REVIEW in all caps as well as a description of what you think we did wrong (formerly REGRADE, but there was confusion over the term).
 Please be very confident in our error before doing so, because we will review your entire submission, asking you detailed questions about it, and possibly take off more points if we deem necessary (such as finding errors missed on the first pass).
 However, feel free to ask questions without penalty,